Subscription Economics Unlocked: $3M to $500K MRR Blueprints **Tagline:** Three battle tested subscription architectures from operators who built $500K to $3M MRR , covering the exact billing logic, churn prevention

 Layer 2: Increase Average Order Value Per Cycle

-Layer 3: Annual Prepaid Conversion Annual subscribers have 60-80% lower churn than monthly.
+Layer 3: Annual Prepaid Conversion Annual subscribers have 60 to 80% lower churn than monthly.
 The moment someone pays annually, they mentally commit to 12 months.
 Offer annual at 2 months free (equivalent to ~17% discount).

 Email trigger: Day 45 of subscription.
 Subject line: "Lock in your r